-We recognise that children with special educational needs (SEN), disabilities or certain health conditions (whether or not they have a statutory education, health and care plan) can face additional safeguarding challenges and additional barriers can exist when recognising abuse, neglect and exploitation in this group of children.
+We recognise that children with special educational needs (SEN), disabilities or certain health conditions (whether or not they have a statutory education, health and care plan) can face additional safeguarding challenges and additional barriers can exist when recognising abuse and neglect in this group of children.
 This can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - children with SEN, disabilities and other certain health conditions can be disproportionally impacted by things like bullying and peer group isolation without outwardly showing any signs; - communication barriers and difficulties in overcoming these barriers; and, - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in school or the consequences of doing so.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration; - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children; - children with SEN, disabilities and other certain health conditions can be disproportionally impacted by things like bullying and peer group isolation without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.

-The potential need for early help and extra pastoral support in this group of children is considered as a priority and will require close liaison with the DSL/DDSL and the SENCO.
+The potential need for early help and extra pastoral support in this group of children is considered as a priority.